rust-lang/book/second-edition/src/ch04-02-references-and-borrowing.md

  --> dangle.rs:5:16
   |
 5 | fn dangle() -> &String {
-  |                ^^^^^^^
+  |                ^ expected lifetime parameter
   |
-  = help: this function's return type contains a borrowed value, but there is no
-    value for it to be borrowed from
+  = help: this function's return type contains a borrowed value, but there is no value for it to be borrowed from
   = help: consider giving it a 'static lifetime

-error: aborting due to previous error
 ```

 This error message refers to a feature we haven’t covered yet: *lifetimes*.